SmileyChris/easy-thumbnails/docs/install.rst

 ============

 Before installing easy-thumbnails, you'll obviously need to have copy of Django installed.
-For the |version| release, Django 1.1 is required.
+For the |version| release, Django 1.4 and up is supported.

 By default, all of the image manipulation is handled by the `Python Imaging Library`__ (a.k.a.
 PIL), so you'll probably want that